Our Mathematics coordinator:

 Maths at Towngate Primary Academy

 Teaching throughout Key Stage One ensures that children in our academy are confident to manipulate numbers up to 100.
-The Key Stage One curriculum provides opportunities for children to develop their competency in place value and the four operations.
+The Key Stage One curriculum builds on the knowledge, skills and vocabulary taught in EYFS and provides opportunities for children to develop their competency in place value and the four operations.
 A high focus is placed on concrete, pictorial and mental strategies to equip children with a readiness for more abstract concepts to be introduced in Key Stage Two.
 Teachers model correct mathematical vocabulary and children are expected to use this vocabulary to articulate their ideas.

 Teaching throughout Key Stage Two builds on the solid foundations of the previous key stage.
 Children are introduced to formal calculation methods in Year Three and these are developed and built on each year in line with age related expectations.
 The frequent opportunities to reason and problem solve in real life contexts, provided by teachers, develops their conceptual understanding and prepares them for the statutory end of key stage assessments.